fhd/candor-cms/README.md

 Candor CMS
 ==========

-A simple CMS system written in Clojure.
+A simple web content management system.

 It's still in early development.
 Have a look at the [demo](http://github.com/fhd/candor-cms-demo) to see its present